yoshitomo-matsubara/torchdistill/README.md

 [This example notebook](https://github.com/yoshitomo-matsubara/torchdistill/tree/main/demo/extract_intermediate_representations.ipynb) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/yoshitomo-matsubara/torchdistill/blob/master/demo/extract_intermediate_representations.ipynb)
 will give you a better idea of the usage such as knowledge distillation and analysis of intermediate representations.

-## 1 experiment → 1 PyYAML config file
+## 1 experiment → 1 declarative PyYAML config file
 In ***torchdistill***, many components and PyTorch modules are abstracted e.g., models, datasets, optimizers, losses, and more!
-You can define them in a PyYAML config file so that can be seen as a summary of your experiment, and in many cases, you will **NOT need to write Python code at all**.
+You can define them in a declarative PyYAML config file so that can be seen as a summary of your experiment, and in many cases, you will **NOT need to write Python code at all**.
 Take a look at some configurations available in [configs/](https://github.com/yoshitomo-matsubara/torchdistill/tree/main/configs/).
-You'll see what modules are abstracted and how they are defined in a PyYAML config file to design an experiment.
+You'll see what modules are abstracted and how they are defined in a declarative PyYAML config file to design an experiment.

 ## Top-1 validation accuracy for ILSVRC 2012 (ImageNet)
 | T: ResNet-34\*  | Pretrained | KD    | AT    | FT         | CRD   | Tf-KD | SSKD  | L2    | PAD-L2 | KR    |